Firmino joins Al-Ahli after leaving Liverpool

 Last updated on .From the section Football

-Roberto Firmino has joined Saudi Pro League side Al-Ahli on a free transfer after leaving Liverpool.
+Roberto Firmino has joined Saudi Pro League side Al-Ahli on a three-year deal after leaving Liverpool.

 The Brazil forward, 31, was a free agent after his Liverpool contract expired at the end of last season.